Far from Civilization

 A pack trip into the untamed wilderness far from civilization is always an adventure.
 The wilderness, by its very nature, cannot be entirely controlled or programmed and that is one of its great charms.
 After a few days you will adjust to the slower, more contemplative rhythm of wilderness life and the frenzied pace and frustrating pressures of the busy outside world will fade.
 This kind of trip allows you to live more closely with horses than any other since the horses are constantly in close proximity.

-Our Wyoming ranch which borders the national forest, is an ideal headquarters for these wilderness pack trips.
+Our Wyoming ranch which borders the national forest, is an ideal headquarters for these wilderness pack trips, and Equitours offers other destinations as well.

 By Bayard Fox